Covid-19 Delta outbreak: 91 cases, vaccine mandate protesters take march to Parliament - NZ Herald

 There are 91 cases of Covid-19 in the community today.

-Of those, 55 are in Auckland, seven are in the Waikato, 10 are in the Bay of Plenty, one is in the Lakes district and 16 are in Taranaki.
+Of those, 55 are in Auckland, seven are in Waikato, 10 are in the Bay of Plenty, one is in the Lakes district, two are in Northland and 16 are in Taranaki.

+All of the Taranaki cases were in Eltham.
+Fifteen of these announced yesterday and were being officially added to our case tally today, the Ministry of Health said.

 "The cases are known contacts of a previously reported case and were already isolating when they tested positive," the ministry said.